 So the 10-year-old pushed back his chair, paused, and ripped a belch of such uncommon resonance it echoed for a long second before he left the room.
 “Dad, that must’ve been a 9.5!”
 Bob smiled weakly at his wife, but he was busted.
 How often had she complained he was running an ongoing master class for bad habits?
 Everyone has social blunder stories.
 But if you have too many, here are 4 ways to avoid social blunders in public.

 Learning is a natural part of the family environment; there’s no “on-off” switch.
-[Tweet This] If dad belches loudly after dinner, or smiles broadly when his son “toots,” then “monkey see-monkey do” is pretty much a foregone conclusion.
+If dad belches loudly after dinner, or smiles broadly when his son “toots,” then “monkey see-monkey do” is pretty much a foregone conclusion.

 2. Teach etiquette.

-Turn the television off, sit around the dinner table, and make family time an ongoing master-class in the basics.
-How to use a napkin, what to do when we want to belch, why we don’t wear underwear on our heads to supper.
+Turn the television off, sit around the dinner table, and turn family time into an ongoing master-class in the basics—how to use a napkin, what to do when we want to belch, why we don’t wear underwear on our heads to supper.
+(Here are 10 Manners Your Kids Need to Know!)

 3. Make a clear distinction between fun family time and entertaining others.

-Sometimes it really is okay to wear underwear on our heads around the dining table.
+Sometimes it really is OK to wear underwear on our heads around the dining table.
 There’s a time and a place, and “Friday night is underwear night” could be perfectly appropriate for your family.
 But those lines must be clearly drawn and understood.

 4. Monitor social media.